K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 name                                 requested state   instances   memory   disk   urls service_egov_common_juso_sampleApp   started           1/1         512M     1G     service-egov-common-juso-sampleapp.cf-dev.open-paas.com
 ````
-you must deploy the app with only the basic configuration and bind it to the service to get the service's information (connection URL, connection ID, password).
+You must deploy the app with only the basic configuration and bind it to the service to get the service's information (connection URL, connection ID, password).
 The development/deployment of apps in an open cloud platform part has been discussed in detail.

 After checking the name of the My App, Bind the service and app.
 ````